Discord: Reception

-General reception

-By January 2016, Hammer & Chisel reported that Discord had been used by 3 million people, with growth of 1 million per month, reaching 11 million users in July that year.
+By January 2016, Hammer & Chisel reported Discord had been used by 3 million people, with growth of 1 million per month, reaching 11 million users in July that year.
 By December 2016, the company reported it had 25 million users worldwide.
 By the end of 2017, the service had drawn nearly 90 million users, with roughly 1.5 million new users each week.
 With the service's third anniversary, Discord stated that it had 130 million unique registered users.
 The company observed that while the bulk of its servers are used for gaming-related purposes, a small number have been created by users for non-gaming activities, like stock trading, fantasy football, and other shared interest groups.

 In May 2016, one year after the software's release, Tom Marks, writing for PC Gamer, described Discord as the best VoIP service available.
 Lifehacker has praised Discord's interface, ease of use, and platform compatibility.